 Independent Director of Legrand since 2011, Chairman of the Audit Committee and member of the Compensation Committee

 Éliane Rouyer-Chevalier joined Accor in 1983, taking responsibility for international financing and cash currency management before becoming Director of Investor Relations and Financial Communication in 1992.
 From 2010 to 2012, she was a member of the Executive Committee of Edenred as Vice President of Corporate and Financial Communications & Social Responsibility.
 She was Chairman of the French Association for Investor Relations (CLIFF) from 2004 to 2014 and remains its honorary chairperson.

-She is actually Chairman of ERC Consulting since 2013 and Consultant for the World Bank (IFC) since 2016.
-She is also Vice-President of the Observatoire de la Communication Financière since 2005.
-She has been a Director of the Federation of Individual Investors and Investment Clubs (F2IC) since 2014, of the Cercle de la Compliance since 2015 and of Time2Start since 2016.
+She is currently Chairwoman of ERC Consulting since 2013 and Consultant for the World Bank (IFC) since 2016.
+Since 2019, she has been an independent director at Ipsos.
+She has been a director of the Federation of Individual Investors and Investment Clubs (F2IC) since 2014, and was also Vice-President of the Observatoire de la Communication Financière from 2005 to 2018.